Atherosclerosis!

 Causes of Atherosclerosis

-Research is showing increasing evidence that points the finger at a dysfunction of the inner lining of the artery walls, called the Endothelium, as the root cause of atherosclerosis.
-This thin lining acts as a protector, stopping harmful toxins and debris that manage to get into the blood from penetrating into surrounding tissue; as a sensor, detecting blood pressure and sending signals to the smooth artery muscles in the next middle layer to contract or relax (dilate), regulating blood flow; and as a nurse, sending signals for smooth muscle and white cells to come and repair injuries to the artery wall.
+This thin lining acts as a protector, stopping harmful toxins and debris that manage to get into the blood from penetrating into surrounding tissue; as a sensor, detecting blood pressure and sending signals to the smooth artery muscles in the next middle layer to contract or relax (dilate), regulating blood flow; and like a nurse, sending signals for smooth muscle and white cells to come and repair injuries to the artery wall.

 What causes this amazing system to dysfunction?

 Through exposure to toxic chemicals in the air and personal care and household products we use, there is a barrage of free radical damage going on constantly in our veins and arteries that directly cause injury to the artery wall.
-Adding to the attack is the lack of nutrients, especially antioxidants, a pH imbalance caused by our choice of foods, the ageing process, stress, high blood sugar, hypertension, lack of exercise and metabolic syndrome.
-All are factors that cause serious inflammation.

 How is inflammation connected with atherosclerosis?

 To understand the next step of the process, I want you to think of what happens when you receive an insect bite.
 You first start to itch, then swelling wells up.
 This is your immune system in action.
 It responds to signals that something is amiss by sending a troop of macrophages and other white blood defender cells to the scene to destroy invaders.
 It brings immune cells that break down damaged tissue cells.
 Cholesterol, collagen and other cells are sent to build new tissue.
-The same mechanism is employed when there is injury to the artery lining through free radical damage; blood pressure damage, etc. But if the problem persists, the wound will not heal.
+The same mechanism is employed when there is injury to the artery lining through free radical damage, blood pressure damage, etc. But if the problem persists, the wound will not heal.

 All these different, important cells and enzymes, including cholesterol, sent to repair the injury, just keep building up and building up, causing a bulge (atheroma) in the artery wall.
 The larger it gets the smaller the aperture.
 The smaller the aperture, the more restricted the blood, causing high blood pressure, strain on the heart, less oxygen to the heart and a cascade of detrimental effects to the whole cardiovascular system.